 Ultimate Guide on How to Become a Company Secretary

-Once you have completed 10+2 or equivalent, you become eligible to undergo the following 3 stages to pursue a Company Secretary Course:
+Once you have completed 10+2 or equivalent, you become eligible to undergo the following 3 stages to pursue a Company Secretary (CS) Course:

 - Foundation Programme